Opentrons/opentrons/README.md

 ## Opentrons Protocol Designer

-Easily create a protocol to run on your robot with this grapical tool.
+Easily create a protocol to run on your robot with this graphical tool.

 - [Access Here](https://designer.opentrons.com/)
 - [Documentation](https://intercom.help/opentrons-protocol-designer/)